-Salmonella is a type of bacteria that’s infamously spread by eating food infected with the bacteria.
+Salmonella is a type of bacteria that’s often spread by eating food infected with it.

-Salmonella infections are highly contagious.
-They’re also known as salmonellosis.
-A person, animal, or object carrying the bacteria can all expose you to salmonellosis.
+Salmonella is highly infectious.
+Infections are also known as salmonellosis.
+An object, animal, or person carrying the bacteria could expose you to salmonellosis.

 - losing your appetite

 - feeling nauseous

 Some symptoms of salmonellosis are signs of a medical emergency and should be addressed immediately.
 Severe symptoms of salmonellosis include: